Get the FREE one-click dictionary software for Windows

 Derived forms: drivings

-Type of: carry, coerce, control, cover, cross, cut across, cut through, dig, direction, displace, do work, excavate, fight, force, get across, get over, go, golf shot, golf stroke, guidance, hale [archaic], hit, hollow, hunt, hunt down, impel, intend, locomote, make, mean, move, operate, pass over, power, pressure, propel, push, run, squeeze, steering, struggle, swing, throw, thrust, track, track down, transport, travel, traveling [US], travelling [Brit, Cdn], traverse, wing, work
+Type of: carry, coerce, control, cover, cross, cut across, cut through, dig, direction, displace, excavate, fight, force, function, get across, get over, go, golf shot, golf stroke, guidance, hale [archaic], hit, hollow, hunt, hunt down, impel, intend, locomote, make, mean, move, operate, pass over, power, pressure, propel, push, run, squeeze, steering, struggle, swing, throw, thrust, track, track down, transport, travel, traveling [US], travelling [Brit, Cdn], traverse, wing, work

 Encyclopedia: Driving